 If they choose to spend most of the cash gift, explain how you earned the money.
 Reinforce that if they work hard while saving and spending wisely themselves, they can earn their own money to use as they see fit.

-Donating some of the gift or using some to do something nice for someone else can show a child how their money can have a larger impact.
+Donating some of the gift or using a portion to do a kind act for someone else can show a child how their money can have a larger impact.
 Let your kid decide what charity or organization to support.

 How can I give money to my kids as a gift?